openUC2/openUC2.github.io/docs/01_Toolboxes/03_DiscoveryInterferometer/02_inlineholography.md

 ![](./IMAGES/Set_up.png)
 ![](./IMAGES/Refocus.gif)

 The In-line holography experiment can also be produced with a laser source.
+In this version of the In-line holography setup, we use white light as source and we use filters to have quasi-monochromatic light illuminating the sample.

 #### ADDITIONAL Speach-to-text